gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ### Other Peripheral Interface Types

-The following is a list of other common peripheral interfaces found on devices.
+The following is a list of other common peripheral interfaces found on devices, including the Azure Sphere.
 To learn more about each interface type, right mouse click and open the link in a new browser window.

 * [PWM - Pulse width modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation)
 * [I2C - Inter-Integrated Circuit](https://en.wikipedia.org/wiki/I%C2%B2C)